-• Notification #4 - Attendance Meeting is required after the 10th day of absence for the trimester.
-Letter is sent verifying meeting date and reason.

-This meeting will address the number of absences accrued, review requirements for physician's note, and will place the family on notice that case will be turned over to DCS and the Brown County Prosecutor's Office on the 15th day.
-Attendance contract is developed and signed.

-Notification #5 - Referral to DCS and the Brown County Prosecutor's Office after the 13th day of absence for the trimester.
+- Notification #4 Attendance Meeting is required after the 12th day of absence for the school year.
+Letter is sent verifying meeting date and reason. - This meeting will address the number of absences accrued, review requirements for physician's note, and will place the family on notice that case will be turned over to DCS and the Brown County Prosecutor's Office on the 15th day.
+Attendance contract is developed and signed. - Notification #5 Referral to DCS and the Brown County Prosecutor's Office after the 15th day of absence for the school year.
 Letter is sent verifying this action.